Doherty Slide in OR: Turn Back Now If You Have A Heart Condition

-Doherty Rim is a mountain pass at an elevation of 1.904m (6,246ft) above the sea level, located in Lake County, in the south-central region of the U.S. state of Oregon.
-Only one step in a wrong direction can be vital.
-A sign says: “8 Percent Grade, Three Miles, Last Warning, Trucks Use Low Gear.”
+Doherty Slide is a high mountain ridge at an elevation of 1.904m (6,246ft) above the sea level, located in Lake County, in the U.S. state of Oregon.
+Only one step in a wrong direction can be fatal.

 This very dangerous stretch of the road, also known as Doherty Rim, is located near the Oregon-Nevada state line overlooking the Warner Valley in the south-central region of Oregon, at the eastern end of the Guano Valley.
 The ridge was formed by lava extrusions and has been subsequently eroded to produce the present rim.

 How long is the road to Doherty Slide?

 The road to the summit is totally paved connecting northwestern Nevada to southern Oregon.
 It’s called Oregon Route 140.
 The pass is 175km (109 miles) long, running west-east from US-395 (north of Lakeview in Lake County, Oregon) to NV-140 (south of Denio, in Humboldt County, Nevada).